odoo/documentation/crm/overview/main_concepts/terminologies.rst

 -  **Campaign:**
         Coordinated set of actions sent via various channels to a target audience and whose goal is to generate leads.
-In Odoo CRM, you can link a lead to the campaign which he comes from in order to measure its efficiency.
+In Twenty20 CRM, you can link a lead to the campaign which he comes from in order to measure its efficiency.